kuhlaid/dataverse-dockerfile/README.md

 The `cd dataverse` command opens the dataverse directory where the Dataverse software was downloaded from GitHub.
 The `./conf/docker-aio/prep_it.bash` command kicks off the build process of the Dataverse software.

 > *These processes are currently failing but progress is being made, so this documentation will likely change.
-Docker is replaced by podman in RHEL environments so may be an issue trying to get the Docker commands to work with that.*
+Docker is replaced by podman in RHEL environments and seems to be an issue trying to get the Docker commands to work with that.
+Trying to add Docker to a Debian container (working in a Windows environment with Docker Desktop and WSL) does not seem to work since you cannot install Docker using `apt-get install docker`.
+Working on [https://docs.docker.com/engine/install/debian/#prerequisites] to give that a try.*